 How To Reach: It is just 2.2 km away from Hassan bus stand and can be accessed via local buses which won’t take more than 7 min.

 Accommodation nearby: Palguni Residency, Suvarna Residency, Pavanputra Clarks Inn Resort etc.

 6. Ishvara Temple: Witness The Rich Hoysala Heritage

 The grand Ishvara Temple, which is located in Arasikere in Hassan, is another architectural marvel from the Hoysala Dynasty.
 An 11th-century single shrine temple dedicated to Shiva, it is mainly known for its rich heritage and intricate architecture that attracts several travellers from all over the state.
-You can witness the unique craftsmanship and intricacies of carving at this temple that is not seen at any other Hoysala structure.
-As it among the most famous tourist attractions to visit in Hassan, it attracts numerous tourists, especially history buffs.
+You can witness the unique craftsmanship and intricacies of a carving at this temple that is not seen at any other Hoysala structure.
+As it is among the most famous tourist attractions to visit in Hassan, it attracts numerous tourists, especially history buffs.

 Timings: 9 AM-6 PM.